 If your water has a funny taste, or smell, there's probably an explanation for it, and it may not be anything to worry about.

-Depending on its source, water can taste different
+Depending on its source, the taste of water can vary

 Your water comes from a variety of sources, including rivers, boreholes, wells and springs.